The Market Mood Index (MMI) analyze market sentiment, helping you understand whether the market is driven by fear or greed.

 This ratio compares put options to call options.
 A high ratio indicates bearish sentiment, while a low ratio suggests bullish sentiment.

 Compares the number of advancing Vs declining stocks.
-A higher ratio signals positive momentum, while a lower ratio indicates negative weakness.
+A higher ratio signals positive momentum, while a lower ratio indicates weakness.

 Tracks capital flow between different sectors.
-Rotation into defensive sectors may indicate caution, while cyclical sector strength suggests optimism.
+Rotation into defensive sectors may indicate caution, while cyclical strength suggests optimism.

 Extreme fear suggests a good time to open fresh positions, as markets are likely to be oversold and might turn upwards.
 This is often considered a buying opportunity as most investors are pessimistic, which historically has been a good time to buy.